Hcumali/LiveWebDashboard/README.md

 <h5>Dashboard Side</h5>
 Firstly, You do not have permission to access the Dashboard unless you are logged in.<br>
 I provided this structure using cookies.
-Thanks to the cookies used, as long as there is no exit, even if the page is exited, when the page is returned, it is found as logged in.
+Thanks to the cookies used, as long as there is no exit, even if the page is exited, when the page is returned, it is found as logged in.<br>
 The "Welcome Username" expression you see when you enter the dashboard is also written thanks to the cookies.<br><br>

 After selecting any user in the Admin Panel, you will see that user's information and two buttons.